 How does Kickstarter Work?

 How does Kickstarter work – this question has made us all thinking.
 So, let’s understand the working mechanism behind Kickstarter.
 Kickstarter, as mentioned, is a crowdfunding website which enables the creator to raise fund for their project.
+And how much actual funding should people do?
 The question: How does Kickstarter work?
 Involves a lot of things.
 The project can be any of the creative projects, such as movie or films, Stage shows, Journalism, Video Games, Technology, Music or food related.
 The Project creator initially has to create an out map of product or project to be made, search relevant category to list the project, design production and manufacturing plan while considering all the aspects like Machine, tools, raw materials required and their source, manpower required and their wages, planning for taxations or tax breaks if any and also consider for any challenges or difficulties that may arise while production of the project.
 Considering all risk factors and the detailed outline is necessary for the project to kick off and finish successfully at desired and goal oriented time.

 Each Project creator shall have to a minimum funding goal and a deadline for collection of the funds requested.
 If the total funds requested are not received by the deadline, no funds are collected.
 The Kickstarter does not own or claim ownership over any project and is purely owned by the Creator of the project.
 Each and every project that starts fundraising, is listed on the website and is never deleted.
 Any person can view the documents pertaining to any project anytime.
 Once the funding process is complete, the projects and it’s uploaded media and relevant content cannot be edited or removed from the website for the fact that it is a basic right of the investor to keep a check on the project invested upon.
 This also reduces fraud cases.